Probabilistic exact universal quantum circuits for transforming unitary operations: Universal unitary transposition

 The optimal probabilistic single port ($k=1$) case is essentially the standard state teleportation.
 Consider the case where Alice and Bob share the $d$-dimensional maximally entangled state $\ket{\phi_d^+}$.
 If we set the measurement performed by Alice as $M_1 = \ketbra{\phi_d}{\phi_d}$ and $M_{\text{fail}}= I - \ketbra{\phi_d}{\phi_d}$, with probability $p=\frac{1}{d^2}$, the state $\ket{\psi}$ is obtained in the single port $1$, and with probability $p_F=1-\frac{1}{d^2}$ the protocol fails.

-Reference\,\cite{studzinski16} shows that the optimal probabilistic port-based teleportation protocol for any dimension $d$ and number of states $k$ with success probability $p=1-\frac{d^2-1}{k+d^2-1}$.
+Reference\,\cite{studzinski16} shows that the optimal probabilistic port-based gate teleportation protocol for any dimension $d$ and number of states $k$ with success probability $p=1-\frac{d^2-1}{k+d^2-1}$.
 Reference\,\cite{studzinski16} also characterises the optimal $d^k$-dimensional shared entangled state and the optimal joint measurement Alice must perform.
-The optimal state resource state is described by exploiting the Schur-Weil duality
+The optimal state resource state is described by exploiting the Schur-Weyl duality

 where $\text{irrep}(U^{\otimes k})$ is the set of all irreducible representations $\mu$ of the group of special unitary $\text{SU}(U_d)$ contained in the decomposition $U^{\otimes k}$ and $m_\mu$ is the multiplicity of the representation $\mu$.
 The optimal resource state used for port-based teleportation can be written as